v-dav/holbertonschool-web_back_end/python_async_function/README.md

-# :snake: Python - Variable Annotations
+# :snake: Python - Async

 ## 📖 Learning objectives
 At the end of this project, I'am expected to be able to explain to anyone: